LadyBugML/ladybug/README.md

 ## Red Wing

 **Red Wing** is a local testing and metrics tool designed specifically for Ladybug.
-It extrapolates the bug localization pipeline so that users can run any of our 80 test datasets to evaluate the accuracy and metrics of Red Wing in a controlled, local environment.
+It extrapolates the bug localization pipeline so that users can run any of our 80 test datasets to evaluate the accuracy and metrics of LadyBug in a controlled, local environment.

 ### What It Does